Cisco Secure Client

 Cisco Secure Client is a secure endpoint solution that provides VPN connectivity access to corporate networks and devices.
 It uses a traditional client-server VPN model that requires running a Cisco Adaptive Security Appliance (ASA) or a virtual appliance for cloud networks.

 Cisco Secure Client supports secure connectivity via Transport Layer Security/Secure Sockets Layer (TLS/SSL) and IPsec Internet Key Exchange version 2 (IKEv2).
-The Secure Client software works across Windows, Mac, and Linux operating systems.
-(However, some client features are only available on certain OS’s.)
+The Secure Client software works across Windows, Mac, and Linux operating systems, although there isn’t feature parity across the board.
 It’s also available on a wide range of mobile devices, including iOS, Android, and Google ChromeOS.

 Secure Client customers can also integrate other Cisco offerings, such as Umbrella, which provides DNS-layer security.
 However, such offerings require additional licensing, installation, and configuration.